dareDEVil-aynur/message-board/README.md

 ## Quick Start

-Run the following command to start both the server and client simultaneously, installing any necessary dependencies:
+Run the following command on project root to start both the server and client concurrently:

 ```bash
 npm run start